 - Veterans Benefits

 Often overlooked are many benefits available to veterans and children of deceased veterans, or those disabled in military service.
 In addition to the benefits offered directly by the Veterans Administration, others are available through various service organizations such as the American Legion, Veterans of Foreign Wars, Catholic War Veterans, and directly through the branches of the armed services.
 Any possible claim resulting from current or past military service of the student or a member of the family should be investigated.

 On-campus employment through the Federal Work-Study program is available to law students on a very limited basis.
 Employment through this program is considered need-based financial aid and impacts eligibility for other resources such as Federal PLUS Loan amounts.

 PRIVATE (COMMERCIAL) EDUCATION LOANS

 Students may borrow private education loans that are credit-based.
 Financial need is not a criterion, but the lender conducts a credit review and may deny approval of the loan requested.
 Students who are unsure of their credit history should request a credit report from their nearest credit bureau for review prior to applying for private loans.
-Through a private loan program, a student may borrow up to the Cost of Attendance minus other aid (including institutional loans or grants, scholarships, Federal Unsubsidized Direct Stafford loans, Graduate PLUS loans, and Federal Work-Study awards).
+Through a private loan program, a student may borrow up to the Cost of Attendance minus other aid (including institutional loans or grants, scholarships, Direct Unsubsidized loans, Direct PLUS Loans for Graduate Students and Federal Work-Study awards).
 The aggregate borrowing limit for the private loans varies depending on the lender.

 Various lenders offer loans to graduating students to cover the cost of a bar review course and living expenses between graduation and the time of the bar exam.
 Terms and conditions are similar to those of other private educational loans.